 They bantered in a like manner until they claimed the opposing corners in the form.
-It was then that he made a serious misstep, one worse than claiming her toes.
+It was then he made a serious misstep, one worse than claiming her toes.
 “Do you and your sisters very often walk to Meryton?” he asked to keep the conversation easy between them.
-He was so consumed by the joy of studying Miss Elizabeth’s beauty that he did not realize Mr. Wickham’s lies would foul the air surrounding them.
+He was so consumed by the joy of studying Miss Elizabeth’s beauty he did not realize Mr. Wickham’s lies would foul the air surrounding them.

 “When you met us there the other day, we had just been forming a new acquaintance.”

-Despite his best efforts, a deeper shade of hauteur overspread his features, and during a long pause he searched for words that could warn her from his former friend.
+Despite his best efforts, a deeper shade of hauteur overspread his features, and during a long pause he searched for words to warn her from his former friend.
 At length, he responded in a constrained tone, “Mr. Wickham is blessed with such happy manners as may insure his making friends.
 Whether he may be equally capable of retaining them is less certain.”

 The lady replied with emphasis, “He has been so unlucky as to lose your friendship and in a manner which he is likely to suffer from all his life.”